launchventures/articles/chatbot.md

 This was important, hence so much time for this.
 Once you are clear on the basics, what follows is a lot simpler.

+## Events

+An event is an alternative to utterances to identify or activate an intent.
+In a chat bot, a user's utterance is parsed and understood to match an intent.
+However, we might want to match an intent based on additional events that happen which also are signals of the user's intent.